The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Samuel Fuller.
 Perf.
 Richard Widmark, Jean Peters, Richard Kiley, Thelma Ritter.
 20th Century Fox, 1953.

-Synopsis: This film noir classic includes a brief library scene that combines microfilm, a pickpocket, and the first African-American librarian portrayal on film -— all in less than a minute!
+Synopsis: This film noir classic includes a brief library scene that combines microfilm, a pickpocket, and a library clerk.

 Role Call: Jaye Loft-Lyn as Microfilm Library Clerk-—Information Provider (male)